 - 1. Checks the list of user logical names first.
-Each job can have up to three assigned logical names.
 (If the logical name has a \$ character in it, this step is omitted.) - 2.
-Scans the table of disk logical names for a matching pack identification or equivalent.

-- 3. Checks the additional names. - 4.
+Scans the table of disk logical names for a matching pack identification or equivalent. - 3.
+Checks the additional names. - 4.
 Checks the list of valid physical device names.